Liverpool Hope Logo Liverpool Hope Logo

 Tim Alderman headshot

-It is a great honour to serve on Hope Council but dare I say an even greater honour to represent the order of the Sisters of Notre Dame, upon which the University built it’s foundation, as Headteacher of one of two great Notre Dame schools in Liverpool, St Julie’s Catholic High School.
+It is a great honour to serve on Hope Council but dare I say an even greater honour to represent the order of the Sisters of Notre Dame, upon which the University built it’s foundation, as former Headteacher of one of two great Notre Dame schools in Liverpool, St Julie’s Catholic High School.

 Born in Newton-Le-Willows, I was educated first by the Loreto Sisters in Altrincham and then by the Christian Brothers at St Edward’s College, Liverpool.
 I attended Liverpool John Moores University where I gained BSc(Hons) 2:1 in Microbiology and then pursued a career in the retail sector with Tandy Corporation which prepared me well for teaching.
 At St John Bosco I was appointed Gifted & Talented Network Co-ordinator for 6 schools in North Liverpool.
 As I moved to Childwall Sports College to be Head of Science I fulfilled a similar role with 8 schools in South Liverpool.
 After 5 years as Deputy Headteacher there I was delighted to be appointed Headteacher at St Julie’s in 2010.
 Since then I have chaired the Liverpool Association of Secondary Headteacher’s (LASH), the Liverpool Learning Partnership (LLP), I sat on Liverpool Safeguarding Children’s Board (LSCB) and Critical Incident Group for 4 years.